MatthewLacerda2/latent-space-research/embedding-derivative/embedding-derivative.md

 The similarity between the N-th state and the end state grew as the states progressed

+The derivation in the similarity change between consecutive states was mostly flat Higher derivation between consecutive states correlated with higher derivation between those states and the end state

 Output quality: better prompt and model yield better outputs more aligned with what we expected from progression states

+# Example output: